SEC dropped inquiry a month after firm aided Kushner company

 Regardless, ethics experts said the optics are bad and Kushner should not have been having meetings with Apollo and Citigroup officials while his family business was seeking loans from them.

-"I'd never seen anybody come in with a business loan exposure, debt exposure like Trump and Kushner, they are highly leveraged real estate businesses that are held through these LLCs and you have extremely limited transparency into both their investors and their liabilities," said Virginia Canter, the executive branch ethics counsel for the government watchdog group Citizens for Responsibility and Ethics in Washington.
-Canter served as an ethics official in the Obama and Clinton White Houses and at the Treasury Department under the Bush Administration.
+"I'd never seen anybody come in with a business loan exposure, debt exposure like Trump and Kushner," said Virginia Canter, a former ethics official in the Obama and Clinton White Houses who is now with Citizens for Responsibility and Ethics in Washington.

 Associated Press writer Tami Abdollah in Washington and Garance Burke in San Francisco contributed to this report.
 AP researcher Jennifer Farrar contributed from New York.